 - I had read about a book last year called Bartholomew’s Passage: A Family Story for Advent by Arnold Ytreeide.
 I decided to get it this year.

-- We ordered the DVD, Why Do We Call it Christmas with Buck Denver which came with an incredible Family Christmas Countdown called Everyday Emmanuel.
+- We ordered the DVD, Why Do We Call it Christmas with Buck Denver.

 Okay, so maybe I got a little list-happy.
 But, my intentions were good.
 And our resources are amazing!
 I wanted to saturate the hearts and minds of my boys with the love of God and to show them how to love others well.
 All good things, right?
 Except, once again, I was taking on too many things.
 Trying to cram as much as I could into the 31 days that make up December.
 What about all the other days of the year?

-Have you been inspired this month to renew your resolve to stand firm on the Word of God in your homeschooling all year long?
+Have you been inspired to renew your resolve to stand firm on the Word of God in your homeschooling all year long?
 I know I have.